wincent/clipper/README.md

 # Author

-Clipper is written and maintained by Wincent Colaiuta <win@wincent.com>.
+Clipper is written and maintained by Greg Hurrell <greg@hurrell.net>.

 # Development